valchau/Pewlett-Hackard-Analysis/README.md

 The list is long and extensive, yet at-a-glance analysis gives us some insights about the query.
 Some employees appear more than once due to change of title during their career at Pewlett-Hackard.

-Figure 2: Table with the employee’s data that are retirement-ready
+Table with the employee’s data that are retirement-ready

-Overview of the code
+## Overview of the SQL

-To retrieve the data, two tables were merged together - employees and titles - with the inner join and filtered by birth date, that indicates who is about to retire in the next few years with the command WHERE (e.birth_date BETWEEN '1952-01-01' AND '1955-12-31').
+1. To retrieve the data, two tables were merged together - employees and titles - with the inner join and filtered by birth date, that indicates who is about to retire in the next few years using the WHERE clause to select birthdates (birth_date BETWEEN '1952-01-01' AND '1955-12-31').

-The query has one drawback.
+2. The query has one drawback.
 It contains all the titles that employees acquired while working at Pewlett-Hackard over the years.
 This resulted in duplicates, some employees appear two times or more; therefore, the number of retiring employees (133,776) is huge and incorrect.

-2. The list of retiring employees without duplicates

 The table includes employee number, first name, last name, title, from-date and to-date.
 The query returns 90,398 rows.

-The table displays a list of employees who are going to retire in the next few years.
-In the table each employee is listed only once, by her or his most recent title.
+The table displays a list of employees who expected to retire in the next few years based on their birthdate alone In the table each employee is listed only once, by their most recent title.

-Figure 3: Table with the employee’s data that are retirement-ready without duplicates
+Table with the employee’s data that are retirement-ready without duplicates

-Overview of the code

 Query contains the same data as the query above with addition of distinct_on command that kept only unique values.
 To ensure that most recent values are kept, I used command ORDER BY rt.emp_no, rt.to_date DESC to sort the data by descending order on the to_date column.
 In this case the most recent title was listed first, and after running the query the duplicates listed after the first appearance of the same employees were removed.